Central Office for South Vietnam

 According to Trương Như Tảng the Minister of Justice in the Provisional Revolutionary Government of the Republic of South Vietnam (PRG) COSVN existed in the giant Mimot Plantation.

-Central Office for South Vietnam (abbreviated COSVN /ˈkɑːzvɪn/; Văn phòng Trung ương Cục miền Nam), officially known as the Central Executive Committee of the People's Revolutionary Party from 1962 until its dissolution in 1976, was the American term for the North Vietnamese political and military headquarters inside South Vietnam during the Vietnam War.
-It was envisaged as being in overall command of the communist effort in Republic of Vietnam (South Vietnam), encompassing the efforts of both People's Army of Vietnam (PAVN, or NVA to the Americans), and the National Liberation Front of South Vietnam (NLF, or Viet Cong), as well as the People's Revolutionary Party.
+Central Office for South Vietnam (abbreviated COSVN /ˈkɑːzvɪn/; Trung ương Cục miền Nam), officially known as the Central Executive Committee of the People's Revolutionary Party from 1962 until its dissolution in 1976, was the American term for the North Vietnamese political and military headquarters inside South Vietnam during the Vietnam War.
+It was envisaged as being in overall command of the communist effort in Republic of Vietnam (South Vietnam), encompassing the efforts of both People's Army of Vietnam (PAVN, or NVA to the Americans), and the National Liberation Front of South Vietnam or Viet Cong (VC), as well as the People's Revolutionary Party.
 Some questioned its existence, but in his memoirs, General William Westmoreland, commander of Military Assistance Command, Vietnam (MACV), insisted its existence and importance were not in doubt.

-According to PAVN Major General and later dissident Trần Độ, COSVN did in fact exist and was responsible for organising and directing Viet Cong operations.
+According to PAVN Major General and later dissident Trần Độ, COSVN did exist and was responsible for organising and directing VC operations.
 It was however hierarchically overseen by the Central Office (Trung ương Cục) which directed overall strategy from Hanoi.
-COSVN existed to coordinate Viet Cong military and political efforts, as part of the wider Communist bid to reunify the country under their rule.
+COSVN existed to coordinate VC military and political efforts, as part of the wider Communist bid to reunify the country under their rule.

-MACV had imagined COSVN as a physically large, permanent structure due to the carefully coordinated and planned nature of Viet Cong activity.
+MACV had imagined COSVN as a physically large, permanent structure due to the carefully coordinated and planned nature of VC activity.
 It became a near obsessive fixture for US military and political leadership, referred to by some as the "Bamboo Pentagon."
 In fact, what the Americans called COSVN was a dispersed, highly-mobile headquarters network, often working out of thatched huts in the jungle.
-There was no centralized, static physical structure overseeing Viet Cong operations, as US and ARVN bombing and search and destroy missions forced NLF leadership to remain mobile and well camouflaged.
+There was no centralized, static physical structure overseeing VC operations, as US and ARVN bombing and search and destroy missions forced VC leadership to remain mobile and well camouflaged.